openweathermap/deker/docs/deker/collection_schema.rst

 Thus, the first dimension will retain its initial size for all the arrays, and their shape will be ``(100, 10)``.

-Ok!
+OK!
 Now we are finally ready to create our first database and we need ``Client``.

 Creating Collection